-Kerjasama, or ‘Collaborate’, is a reciprocal visual arts residency between an Indigenous Australian and an Indonesian artist.
-Two successful applicants complete a six week residency in Alice Springs, Australia followed by another six week residency in Yogyakarta, Indonesia.
-Kerjasama was launched in 2014 through Asialink’s Arts Residency Laboratory, in partnership with Artback NT, Australia and Cemeti Art House, Indonesia.
+Kerjasama (Collaborate) is a reciprocal visual arts residency between an Indigenous Australian and Indonesian artist.
+The two successful artists complete a six week residency in Alice Springs, Australia followed by another six weeks in residence in Yogyakarta, Indonesia.
+Kerjasama was developed in response to the significant interest expressed by Asian artists to experience the Australian desert and increase their understanding of Indigenous and regional communities.
+The program was launched in 2014 through Asialink’s Arts Residency Laboratory in partnership with Artback NT and Cemeti Art House in Indonesia.

 Over the past 10 years Tony Albert has achieved extraordinary visibility and critical acclaim for his practice that combines text, video, drawing, painting, and three-dimensional objects.
 Examining the legacy of racial and cultural misrepresentation, particularly of Australia’s Aboriginal people, Tony has developed a universal language that seeks to rewrite historical mistruths and injustice.
 In 2014 Tony was awarded the Basil Sellers Art Prize and the NATSIAA.
 In 2015 he conducted a prestigious residency at the ISCP, New York.
 Tony is represented by Sullivan & Strumpf, Sydney.

 Timoteus Anggawan Kusno (Yogyakarta, Indonesia)